Frontosa Fish Care: A Comprehensive and Beginner-Friendly Guide

 Tank size

-2. Group Size: Frontosa cichlids are social fish and tend to do well when kept in groups.
-If you plan to keep a group of adult frontosa cichlids, a larger tank is necessary.
+Frontosa cichlids are social fish that thrive when kept in groups.
+Therefore, if you plan to keep a group of adult frontosa cichlids, a larger tank is necessary to prevent overcrowding and territorial disputes.
 Ideally, a tank size of 125 gallons (473 liters) or more is recommended for a group of 4-6 adult cichlids.
+This size allows them to establish territories without feeling cramped, which is crucial for their social dynamics.

 Water parameters

-Lake Tanganyika is considered to be the second largest lake in the world which means that its water temperature and pH changes are rather small and the environment is a rather stable one.
-All Lake Tanganyika cichlids require a stable temperature and high amount of oxygen dissolved in the water.
+Lake Tanganyika is considered the second largest lake in the world, which contributes to the stability of its water temperature and pH.
+This stable environment is crucial for the various species of cichlids that inhabit the lake, including frontosa cichlids.
+All Lake Tanganyika cichlids require consistent water conditions, particularly a stable temperature and a high concentration of dissolved oxygen.

 Tank decor